jbukoski/PotentialNaturalRegeneration/README.md

     :heavy_chack_mark: ~~Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).~~
     > I have been thinking about whether to use the ecoregions boundaries to define the spatial domain, and I am now thinking that we should not do that.
 The trouble with the ecoregions is that they are mapped at a very coarse mapping resolution.
 Of course there is a great deal of variation in habitat within each of those ecoregions and some of the ecoregions classified as non-forest at a coarse scale may contain regions of forest within them.
 Our analysis uses data with a much finer mapping resolution.
 So, for now, I suggest we treat our spatial domain as: all terrestrial land between 25 to -30 latitude (or whatever the exact latitude extent of the Fagan data is).
 1. Within that overall spatial domain, **we will also need to define the areas that**:
-    1. :black_square_button: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark: ([see 1st and 2nd points of About Layes section](#about-layers) **These can just be binary rasters** if that is easiest.
+    1. :heavy_check_mark: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark: ([see 1st and 2nd points of About Layes section](#about-layers) **These can just be binary rasters** if that is easiest.
-    1. I think **we do not want stratified random sampling** at this time. :heavy_check_mark: Let's try the random sampling functionality in GEE and see how it goes.  **This was done and is documented on [sampling.r](./R/sampling.r)**.
-    1. :black_square_button: We also need a definition of 'available for regeneration': That would include agriculture and pasture for sure.
     1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc; ([see 10th point of "About layers" section](#about-layers))
     1. :black_square_button: that are available for forest regeneration now (this is used for the predictions); :heavy_exclamation_mark:**These can just be binary rasters** if that is easiest.
-    1. :black_square_button: It would be good to discuss with Hawthorne as well which year would be the best to measure forest cover; **[This seems to have already defined/solved on  Matt's data section](#matts-data)**. **Could anyone confirm?**
-    1.  :heavy_check_mark: how to measure restorable and non-restorable areas.([see 10/11th point of "About layers" section](#about-layers)) -> **ESA CII crop and agri land...**
-    1. :black_square_button: we need to decide what will be our "current" scenario and the best data for using in each variable as they may have different data of updates.

-* Question from Hawthorne:
-    1. :heavy-check_mark: Are you OK with exlucding Deserts & Xeric grasslands? **Yes, exclude**;
-    1. :heavy_check_mark: Do we include Flooded Grasslands & Savannahs so that the Pantanal is included in the analysis? **Yes, sclude;**
-    1.  :heavy_check_mark: Which option would you argue for:
-        - Include all Montane Grasslands & Shrublands?
-        - Include only African Montane Grasslands & Shrublands?
-        - Exclude all Montane Grasslands & Shrublands?
-        **Exclude all of then**;
-    1. :heavy_check_mark: OK to include Tropical & Subtropical coniferous forest? **Yes, include**
-    1. :heavy_check_mark: The other two ecoregions are extensive and have lots of forest regeneration within them, so are included for sure:
-        - Tropical & Subtropical Dry Broadleaf Forests
-        - Tropical & Subtropical Moist Broadleaf Forests
-* Tropical & Subtropical coniferous forest, Tropical & Subtropical Dry Broadleaf Forests, Tropical & Subtropical Moist Broadleaf Forests.
-That is, critical areas such as - Tropical & Subtropical Grasslands, Savannas & Shrublands - should not be included in my point of view.
-Reasons: 1) our study is focused exclusively in forest biomes (even for TRENDS) and Fagan's work as well, 2) these delimitations are too course and it may also has affected Fagan's data.
-But we should be conservative, I would prefer to avoid any risk of including afforestation in our map, 3) our contract is for (humid) forests, we are doing more than this and it is great.
-I only would like to include (sub-)tropical forests of Australia, they don't have it in the ecorregions and we have some data there.
-Do you have any shapefile for it Hawthorne?

-### About layers
+## About layers

 * The Fagan data provides the mask for the areas that regenerated forest.
-* The other mask we need to develop is **the areas that could have regenerated but did not**.
+* The other mask we need to develop is **the areas that could have regenerated but did not** :heavy_check_mark: .
 Ideally this would be done at the same resolution as the Fagan data and would meet these criteria:
     1. (i) if a cell is "1" in the Fagan data (i.e. it regenerated), it cannot also be part of this set (i.e. obviously a cell cannot be coded as both regenerating and not regenerating).
     1. (ii) it must have been non-forest at the beginning of the time-series
     1. (iii) it should exclude all cells that were never forest, or that have no possibility of being forest (i.e. all urban/developed areas, water, wetlands, etc)
     1. (iv) the cell must fall within the spatial domain defined above

->If this cannot be done at the same resolution as the Fagan data, OK, let's just proceed with it at whatever best resolution we can.
+### About buffers
+1.1.
+Buffers.
+I have changed all buffers to 2 km.
+For forest data we will do it buffers for ~~500m, 1 km and~~ 2 km (accorded by e-mail [25 de set de 2019] that focal window will be done on 2 Km only ).
+I removed buffer needs for data with coarse resolution, for example 10 km.
+1.2.
+Red color.
+I used to show lkayers taht we should not use because we have it in a better resolution.
+1.3.
+Orange color.
+I used to show layers taht we may want to produce using differnet years or range of years.
+1.4.
+Yellow color.
+I used to include variables that we will need build distance layers.
+For example distance to forest.
+I included it only.
+Which are the others I should include (Hawthorne): distance to rivers, roads, urban areas, forestry and natural regeneration?

 The only datasets I think would be useful to run as focal datasets are:

 1. Cropland and pasture at 329 m resolution with a 2 km buffer to calculation proportion of cropland.
     * CropII - :heavy_check_mark:
     * PastureIIS - :heavy_check_mark:

 **Note that if we use a 1 km buffer, that is only 29 cells falling within the window.
 The problem with that is that there are then only 29 unique values possible in the response variable, which makes it more similar to a categorical variable in the context of random forest modelling.
 A 2km buffer would have 113 cells so 113 possible values, so that makes it more like a continuous variable.
 As a general rule of thumb, it might be best to avoid using a buffer size that results in less than 50 cells (and preferably more like 100) in the window to avoid the limited unique value problem.**